-During the fiscal year ended December 31, 2021, the Board of Directors held 4 meetings, including meetings conducted by teleconference.
-No director attended less than 75% of all board meetings during the fiscal year ended December 31, 2021, to the extent such director was a director as of the date of such meetings.
-No director attended less than 75% of all meetings of any committee on which such director served during the fiscal year ended December 31, 2021, to the extent such director was a director as of the date of such meetings.
+During the fiscal year ended December 31, 2022, the Board held seven (7) meetings, including meetings conducted by teleconference.
+No director attended less than 75% of all board meetings during the fiscal year ended December 31, 2022, to the extent such director was a director as of the date of such meetings.
+No director attended less than 75% of all meetings of any committee on which such director served during the fiscal year ended December 31, 2022, to the extent such director was a director as of the date of such meetings.

-All current Board members and all nominees for election to the Board of Directors are encouraged but not required to attend the virtual Annual Meeting.
+All current Board members and all nominees for election to the Board are encouraged but not required to attend the Annual Meeting.